COVID-19

 Dive travellers still caught in a Covid-limbo

 Despite the media doom and gloom, some destinations have opened up, especially regarding dive travel.
 These include the Bahamas, most Caribbean countries, Cocos, French Polynesia, Galapagos, Malpelo, Maldives, Red Sea, Sea of Cortez and Socorro.
 Others, like Indonesia, have opened to domestic tourism but remain closed to international visitors.
 However, restrictions remain stringent; travellers must be tested prior to their departure and upon arrival.
 In some cases, you will be quarantined until test results are available.
 The good news?
+If everything checks out, you can dive!

 Results in minutes Covid-19 tests to be rolled out worldwide